-Connecticut's Department of Emergency Services and Public Protection (DESPP) will work with key partners to test all unsubmitted SAKs, except for those that are anonymous.
-DESPP will implement a holistic, victim-centered approach and create a working group that will identify and address the various factors that lead to high numbers of unsubmitted SAKs in Connecticut.
+Connecticut's Department of Emergency Services and Public Protection (DESPP) has worked with key partners to test all unsubmitted sexual assault kits (SAKs), except for those that are anonymous.
+DESPP has implemented a holistic, victim-centered approach and created a working group that identifies and addresses the various factors that lead to high numbers of unsubmitted SAKs in Connecticut.

-DESPP received additional SAKI funding in 2017 for $1,847,559, which will go toward analyzing workflow and helping to design policies and procedures that improve SAK handling across the stateincluding investigation, prosecution, and victim notification.
-The additional funding will also allow DESPP to investigate and prosecute more cases in which SAKs were only partially tested.
+DESPP received additional SAKI funding in FY2017 for $1,847,559, which went towards analyzing workflow and helping design policies and procedures that improve SAK handling across the stateincluding investigation, prosecution, and victim notification.
+The additional funding also allowed DESPP to investigate and prosecute more cases in which SAKs were only partially tested.

 Please direct all media inquiries to:

 Connecticut Secures Funding for Timely Processing of Sexual Assault Evidence Kits

 "The lab got its first Sexual Assault Kit Initiative grant, or SAKI grant, in 2015.
 That is when state lawmakers passed Public Act 15-207, requiring quick turnaround of sexual assault evidence collection kits.
 “We immediately went into the backlog and got rid of it,” Carreiro said.
 With the latest $1.2 million in federal funding, the lab will bolster personnel, buy supplies and equipment, and lead more trainings."